yellows8/3dshax/README.md

 The FIRM-launch code loads the plaintext FIRM from SD "/firm.bin".
 The FWVER values used by the arm9code is automatically determined by checking the first u32 in the FIRM RSA signature.

-Region-free patch with ctrclient-yls8(all sd titles will be shown as presents as a side-effect), for homemenu v9230(unknown if this works for non-USA homemenu): "writemem:11usr=menu 0x19c800 0x4 0xe3a00001"

 # Makefile parameters
 * "DISABLEAES=1" Disables all arm9 AES code.
 * "DISABLENANDREDIR=1" Disables NAND->SD redirection.